Easy Japanese Curry Using Curry Roux

 Tomoka's Note

 Japanese curry is one of the most flexible dishes in Japanese home cooking.
 You can easily adjust it to suit your taste, and that is part of what makes it so popular.
-You can change the vegetables or meat, or add your own spices to the curry roux.
-I personally like adding a little cumin and cayenne pepper for extra depth.
+You can change the vegetables or meat, or add your own spices to the curry.
+I personally like adding a little cumin and cayenne pepper to add just a little extra spice.
 Instead of the usual potatoes and carrots, I sometimes use shimeji mushrooms and cherry tomatoes.
 The tomatoes add a gentle acidity that works really well and gives the curry a slightly lighter feel.
-In Australia, Golden Curry is the one you can often find at Coles or Woolworths, but if you prefer a richer flavour, Java Curry from a Japanese grocery store is a great option.
+In Australia, Golden Curry is the one you can often find at Coles or Woolworths, but if you prefer a richer flavour, Java Curry from a Japanese grocery store is a great option too.
 For this recipe, I used a mix of Java Curry and Kokumaro curry roux, about half and half.

 Serve It With